sytone/obsidian-queryallthethings/CONTRIBUTING.md

 #### Setting up development environment

-PNPM is used as the package manager, use `npm install -g pnpm` to install.
+PNPM is used as the package manager, use `npm install -g pnpm@latest-8` to install.
 Version 16 of NodeJS is being used for the build process so ensure that is also installed.
 If you use Node version manager you can run `nvm install 16.20.2` and `nvm use 16.20.2` to install and use the current node version.

 Run `pnpm install` to ensure dependencies are installed and then `pnpm run build`